Texas Music Office Internship Program

 The Texas Music Office offers internships every four months to two students.
 Since opening in January 1990, more than 300 students from 23 colleges successfully completed the TMO's internship program.

-**TMO fellowships often qualify for college credit with instructor approval**
+**TMO interns often qualify for college credit with instructor approval**

 Getting started in the Texas music business isn't easy.
-TMO fellowships are an excellent way to become aware of important professional contacts who make music their business.
+TMO internships are an excellent way to become aware of important professional contacts who make music their business.

 To apply, send your resume and cover letter by the semester deadline listed above to:

 P.O.
 Box 13246